radius-project/docs/docs/content/getting-started/tutorial/_index.md

 The website listens on port 3000 for HTTP requests.

 The website uses the MongoDB protocol to read and store data in a database.
 The website reads the environment variable `CONNECTION_ITEMSTORE_CONNECTIONSTRING` to discover the database connection string.
 If the connection string is not set the website will store the todo items in memory and not persist them.

-> You can view and download the source code in the [samples repo](https://github.com/project-radius/samples).
-For access fill out [this form](https://aka.ms/ProjectRadius/GitHubAccess).

 ### `frontend-route` HttpRoute